Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Once built, place the Facility card under the planet card, with the bottom edge sticking out to display the +1 in either resource or influence.

+When a player takes or lose control of a planet containing Facilities, they are destroyed.

 ***Note:*** *Facilities are ***NOT*** [units](#user-content-Units).*

 ### "Turning Neutral" <a name="PlanetTurnsNeutral"></a>